WestDRI/slides/content/r_gis_brc/_index.md

 [1] TRUE
 ```

-The bounding boxes are different and we are only interested in the basemap within the bounding box of our data, so this is the only part of the basemap that we will plot.
+The bounding boxes are different & we are only interested in the basemap within the bounding box of our data, so this is the only part of the basemap that we will plot

 ```r
 > st_bbox(states) == nwa_bbox